 PC: Mighty Builds

-State legislation passed in 2020 created standard regulations for ADUs.
-The regulations for prefabs are the same as those for stick-built units.
+Prefab ADUs follow the same regulations as any stick-built ADU.
+State legislation passed in the last few years created standard regulations for ADUs.
 Prefab companies design their ADUs to align with these state standards.
+Here’s a high level look at some of those regulations.

 Do I need permits to build a prefab accessory dwelling unit?

-Prefab ADUs need all the same building permits as stick-built units.
-The good part about prefabs is that the manufacturers design the ADUs in accordance with the regulations and often get their standard designs pre-approved by the city.
+Yes, prefab ADUs need all the same building permits as stick-built units.
+The great part about prefabs is that the manufacturers design the ADUs in accordance with the regulations and often get their standard designs pre-approved by the city.

 The idea behind pre-approved plans is that the city will move them through the permit process swiftly.
 That’s assuming your city’s planning office is well staffed and doesn’t have a backlog of projects.